 Memberships & Leadership

 Jim is the Past President of both the International City and County Management Association (2014 to 2015) and the Maine Town and City Management Association (1998 to 1999).
 He previously served as one of ICMA's eighteen Vice-Presidents (2008 to 2011) representing the Northeast region (consisting of Washington DC, Delaware, Pennsylvania, Maryland, New Jersey, New York, and all six of the New England States).
-He is currently serving on the Executive Board of the Maine Municipal Association (2017 to 2020).
+After serving a couple of terms on Maine Municipal Associations Executive Committee (1992-1996 and 2018-2020), he currently serves as the Association's Vice-President and will serve as the President in 2022.
 He has served in a number of other leadership roles throughout his career as well.

 Jim has served as the Town/City Manager for the communities of: